Universal optimality of $T$-avoiding spherical codes and designs: Universally optimal T -avoiding codes

-The equality is attained when $C$ is a spherical 7-design with inner products set $I(C_{0})$ (and hence a distance-invariant code) and distance distribution $F(C_0)$.
+The equality is attained when $C$ is a spherical 7-design with inner-product set $I(C_{0})$ (and hence a distance-invariant code) and distance distribution $F(C_0)$.
 In particular, the third derived code in the minimal vectors of the Leech lattice is $T$-avoiding universally optimal on $\mathbb{S}^{22}$. \end{thm}

 \begin{proof} The proof proceeds as in Theorem \ref{47104-en-t1}.
 There are three different interpolating multi-sets